-Katina's loyal (some would say devoted) subordinate.
-Rather unremarkable in most repects otherwise, save for a very high defense stat and Diving Save abilities in-game that make him an excellent meat...err, "metal" shield.
+Katina's loyal (some would say devoted) subordinate, Russel's rather unremarkable in most repects otherwise, save for a very high defense stat and Diving Save abilities in-game that make him an excellent meat...err, "metal" shield.
 Where Katina goes, so will Russel.The actual extent of their relationship is so low-key, it's rather hard to tell where it is.
-Both seem to think highly of each other (and often worry about how the other feels about their performance in battle), but show none of the usual UST, problems or affection any of the other overt couples have.
+Both seem to think highly of each other (and often worry about how the other feels about their performance in combat), but show none of the usual Unresolved Sexual Tension, problems or affection any of the other overt couples have.
 At the very least, they're close friends (whether they realize it or not) who have become completely comfortable with each other.

 The Generic Guy: Quite possibly the most "normal" person in all of Original Generation, without being a Flat Character.
 Additionally, Russel is the only original character (sub-pilots excluded) who doesn't have a personal Leitmotif.
 Ironically, this makes him stand out to many fans.

-Nerf: Russel in the first game is extremely good as a tanker, to the point of approaching Game Breaker levels, thanks to having "SP Up" and "Support Defend" as a starting skill.
-In the sequels, he loses his natural "SP Up", and subsequent games no longer becomes kind to characters designated as tankers.
+Nerf: Russel in the first game is extremely good as a tanker, to the point of approaching Game Breaker levels, thanks to having "SP Up"note Increase maximum Spirit Points by 3 per level (maximum level 9) and "Support Defend" as starting pilot skills.
+In the sequels, he loses "SP Up", and subsequent games no longer become kind to characters designated as tankers.

 Taking the Bullet: Pretty much his stock in trade, game-wise.
 In fact, a trophy lampshades this in the Second Original Generation entitled "The Man They Call A Fortress", which requires Russel to defend an ally four times in one turn.